haobangpig/Image-classify-using-own-images-with-tensorflow-/README.md

 # Image classify using own images with tensorflow

 ####Introduction:
-  If you are the new user in tensorflow (just like me two weeks ago), you can see what the fantasty functions in [here] (https://www.tensorflow.org/versions/r0.10/tutorials/image_recognition/index.html)
+  If you are the new user in tensorflow (just like me two weeks ago), you can see what is the fantasty feature in [here] (https://www.tensorflow.org/versions/r0.10/tutorials/image_recognition/index.html)

   I have already test it:
   ![alt tag](https://github.com/haobangpig/Image-classify-using-own-images-with-tensorflow-/blob/master/images/lion_classify.png)

   It is quit easy, just installed the tensorflow and see the [website] (https://www.tensorflow.org/versions/r0.10/tutorials/image_recognition/index.html) .
 Running at your terminal.
-  But how to input your own images and output the possibility after training it.
+  But how to input your own images and  and output the possibility after training it.

   So in this project, it will make a really simple demonstrate about it.